Sarmigan/TileJump/README.md

-# NoPixel-CasinoGenHack
+# Tile Jump
-Simulation of the casino generator hack in NoPixel.
+Spin-off of the casino generator hack in NoPixel.

 Visit the web app: http://13.40.162.111:5000/